WebDev-5/kel5-timer-frontend-vue/README.md

 ### Installation

+1. Install [kel5-timer-backend-nodeJS]
-1. Install `vue-cli` globally
+2. Install `vue-cli` globally
    ```sh
    npm install vue-cli -g
    ```
-2. Clone the repository
+3. Clone the repository
    ```sh
    git clone https://github.com/WebDev-5/kel5-timer-frontend-vue
    ```
-3. Create a new database 'timer' in Postgre with `webdev-5` as `db_user` and `db_password`.
+4. Create a new database 'timer' in Postgre with `webdev-5` as `db_user` and `db_password`.
-3. Open terminal and change directory to root folder
+5. Open terminal and change directory to root folder
    ```sh
    cd kel5-timer-frontend-vue
    ```
-4. Install the dependencies.
+6. Install the dependencies.
    ```sh
    npm install
    ```
-5. Run server
+7. Run server
    ```sh
    npm run serve
    ```
-6. Go to the link where the app is running e.g. `http://localhost:8080/`.
+8. Go to the link where the app is running e.g. `http://localhost:8080/`.
-7. Run application.
+9. Run application.

 <p align="right">(<a href="#top">back to top</a>)</p>